 NHS - Dementia Guide

-If you or someone you know is worried about becoming increasingly forgetful, particularly if they're older than 65, you should talk to a GP about the possibility of dementia.
+If you, or someone you know, is worried about becoming more forgetful, you should talk to your GP about the possibility of dementia.

 Last updated: 1/6/2023